Protect Yourself from Wix Phishing Scams: A Personal Message from Lola

 Turn on two-step verification for Wix and email accounts.

-Never share your login credentials, instead, use Wix’s Collaborator access.
+Never share your login credentials.
+Instead, use Wix’s Collaborator access.

 Add CAPTCHA or spam filters to your website forms.

-Bookmark the official Wix guide on phishing for quick reference.
+Wix guide on phishing for quick reference.

 A Personal Note